lovedatingapp/love-github.io/README.md

     for election of directors or other managing authority.

-  * Application means the software program provided by the Company downloaded by You on any electronic device, named Love - dating app
+  * Application means the software program provided by the Company downloaded by You on any electronic device, named Heartt

-  * Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Love - dating app.
+  * Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Heartt.

   * Country refers to: Russia